amitmse/in_Python_/Neural Network/README.md

 		d.
 Change in error: Substract previous error and current error

 -------------------------------------------------------------------------------------------------------------

- ## Cost function :

-	It tried to quantify the error factor of neural network.
-It calculates how well the neural network is performing based on the actual vs predicted value.
-Error factor = Predicted – Actual.

 ## Types of Gradient Descent:
 	1. Batch Gradient Descent: